8go/matrix-eno-bot/README.md

 ### `bot_commands.py`

-Where all the bot's commands are defined.
-New commands should be defined in `process` with an associated private method. `echo` and `help` commands are provided by default.
+Where the bot's (currently) two built-in commands are defined: `help` and `reload`.

 A `Command` object is created when a message comes in that's recognised as a command from a user directed at the bot (either through the specified command prefix (defined by the bot's config file), or through a private message directly to the bot.
 The `process` command is then called for the bot to act on that command.

+In `process` function, the commands will be recognized via their regular expression signature.
+If a regular expression matches the input, the corresponding command is called.
+User commands are not implemented here, but configured through the `commands.yaml` config file.
+See, `commands.yaml.example`.

 ### `message_responses.py`